mui/toolpad/docs/data/toolpad/core/components/data-grid/data-grid.md

 # Data Grid

-<p class="description">Data Grid component for CRUD applications.</p>
+<p class="description">Data Grid component for CRUD ("Create Read Update Delete") applications.</p>

-Toolpad Core extends the X grid with CRUD functionality.
+Toolpad Core extends the [X data grid](https://mui.com/x/react-data-grid/) with CRUD functionality.
 It abstracts the manipulations in a data provider object.
 The data provider object describes the shape of the data and the available manipulations.
 When you pass the data provider to a grid it is automatically configured as a CRUD grid.
 All properties of the X grid are also available and can be used to override the data provider behavior.

 Where Core and X components focus on the user interface, Toolpad Core components start from a definition of the data.
 It centralizes data loading, filtering, pagination, field formatting, mutations, access control and more.